-— Doing what a quad can't —
+Doing what a quad can't

-In most states a 3-wheeler is considered a motorcycle and is regulated under those rules.
-Motorcycles are street legal if they come with the required equipment, so therefore, 3-wheelers can fall under the street legal category too.
+In most states, a 3-wheeler is considered a motorcycle and is regulated under those rules.
+Motorcycles are street legal if they come with the required equipment, so, therefore, 3-wheelers can fall under the street legal category too.

-If you add brake lights, turn signals, mirrors and such to your Honda ATC250R, you’re still relying on a DMV employee to give you his approval.
+If you add brake lights, turn signals, mirrors, and such to your Honda ATC250R, you’re still relying on a DMV employee to give you his approval.
 You don’t even have to bother with that if your plate renewals come in the mail.
-It doesn’t matter to the government officials if your dirt bike gained another wheel in back.
+It doesn’t matter to the government officials if your dirt bike gained another wheel in the back.

 Here’s a Suzuki DR250S owned by Jim Aleman.
 As you can see he went through the process of converting the 2-wheeler into a 3-wheeler.
 This involved getting a set of wider triple clamps for the front forks to spread them apart enough for the wider front tire to clear.
-In back involved getting a bearing carrier kit to fit on the end of the DR250S swimg arm.
+In back involved getting a bearing carrier kit to fit on the end of the DR250S swing arm.
 This allowed a 3-wheeler axle to fit through and attach the sprocket and rear disc brake.

-Send us photos and info on your quad, 3-wheeler or UTV.
+Send us photos and info on your quad, 3-wheeler, or UTV.
 It may show up in the magazine and our website if you Email it to [email protected]